-Familiarise yourself with the effective treatments available for gambling addiction and encourage them to seek the most appropriate type of help for them.
+Take a look at the effective treatments available for gambling addiction and encourage them to seek the most appropriate type of help for them.

-Familiarise yourself with the local resources available to help people with gambling addiction, so that when you are talking with the person you can tell them about these.
+Check out the local resources available to help people with gambling addiction, so that when you are talking with the person you can tell them about these.

-Here are some real life stories of people who’ve opened up and talked about the effects they were experiencing and got the support they needed.
+Read real life stories of people who’ve opened up and talked about the effects they were experiencing and got the support they needed.

 Because financial problems can be a big part of gambling, you should be aware of the tips that can help the person to manage their financial difficulties.